OccupOS/OccupOSMonitor/README.md

 ###Getting it to play nicely with OccupOSAPI

-If you run everything locally, you need to download and setup the OccupOSAPI, which is using .NET as a basis.
-Everything should simply work as-is
+If you run everything locally, you need to download and setup the OccupOSAPI, which is using .NET/ServiceStack as a basis.
+Everything should simply work as-is, even on Mono.